 Leveraging a mentor’s tip helped me embrace the challenges.
 I remembered a book one of my professors had suggested that she used when she taught at juvenile hall.
 It was Tupac Shakur‘s book of poetry The Rose That Grew From Concrete.

 I bought enough used copies of the book so each student could have once to keep as their own.
 The students were surprised that I even knew who Tupac was and that I knew lots of his material, but they were really surprised that I had bought them this book for them to keep.
 They didn’t know that Pac wrote poetry, they had really not expected me to be showing them something from Pac they hadn’t know about.
 When I next saw them, most of these 8th graders told me it was the first book they ever read.
 They were proud to carry it around with them, and they had selected their favorite poem.
 Some had also been inspired to write their first poem after reading it.
 I could not read any of their poems without tears coming to my eyes – pretty amazing stuff.

 Some pointed out that this was cool, and the only other reading of poetry some previous teachers had tried to foist on them was some junk by Shakespeare.
 I pointed out that Shakespeare grew up in a different time, in another country and on another type of “concrete”.
 That tweaked their curiosity, and now a door was open to expand their horizons and awareness.

-Know your audience and find a connection is a valid context to find a place to start any dialog.
+Knowing your audience and finding a connection provides context to start any dialog.
 Recognize that everyone is naturally creative, resourceful and whole.
 Help them recognize that as well in themselves and each other.
-Embrace the challenge, enjoy the fruits of your investments.
+Embrace the challenge, and enjoy the fruits of your investments.

 Did you hear about the rose that grewhttps://allpoetry.com/The-Rose-That-Grew-From-Concrete